 “I am not a crook”, and everyone started thinking he might have been a crook.

 - Avoid negative forms

-If you find yourself using too many negative forms, it might be the case that you haven’t developed a strong form of discourse which you can reference.
+If you find yourself using too many negative forms, it might be the case that you haven’t developed a strong form of discourse that you can reference.